CLRX/CLRX-mirror/doc/GcnInstrsVop1.md

 source operands
 * only SRC0 can holds LDS_DIRECT

+Unaligned pairs of SGPRs are allowed in source operands.

 VOP1 opcodes (0-127) are reflected in VOP3 in range: 384-511 for GCN 1.0/1.1 or
 320-447 for GCN 1.2.